travis-ci/worker/README.md

 ### Environment-based image selection configuration

-Some backend providers supports image selection based on environment variables.
+Some backend providers support image selection based on environment variables.
 The required format uses keys that are prefixed with the provider-specific
 prefix: